 MICHELLE: Well, I have been considering also making a conscious effort *not* to be so smut-averse, but I don’t think I’m quite ready for that. :)

-MELINDA: Thanks, both of you for indulging me in this roundtable!
+MJ: Thanks, both of you for indulging me in this roundtable!
 I secretly hope we’ll continue in comments.